DIEGOHORVATTI/DIEGOHORVATTI/README.md

 ## ```{ name: "Diego Horvatti", age: "22", locale: "pt-BR/en"}```

-- *Just a developer passionate about creating clean and efficient code*
+- *Just a developer passionate about creating clean and efficient code.*
 - *Design patterns and SOLID with TDD are my afternoon coffee*
-- *I believe that typescript helps more than chaos*
+- *I believe that TypeScript helps more than it gets in the way.*
-- *Always looking for teams that want to make a difference with technical excellence*
+- *Always looking for teams that want to make a difference with technical excellence.*
-- *When I'm not coding, I'm probably listening to music or at the gym*
+- *When I'm not coding, I'm probably listening to music or at the gym.*

 ### How I see an ideal development process scenario: